tshepang/blog/content/Guardians of the Galaxy.md

 My favorite character design is the lead villain, though I wish the mud on the face was explained.
-I also wish he was a more convincing villain\... he needed deeper development than what he gets.
+I also wish he was a more convincing villain... he needed deeper development than what he gets.

 The whole thing is a lot more whacky than I expected, and does not suit its epic name.
 It has lots of humor, and is very entertaining, but I wish it was less of a passive movie.
-It also doesn\'t offer anything new, and the visual effects are merely decent\... nothing ground-breaking here.
+It also doesn't offer anything new, and the visual effects are merely decent... nothing ground-breaking here.